tatsuya/effective-java/chapter-2.md

 For example, the class `java.util.EnumSet`, introduced in release 1.5, has no public constructors, only static factories.
 They return one of two implementations, depending on the size of the underlying enum type: if it has sixty-four or fewer elements, as most enum types do, the static factories return a `RegularEnumSet` instance, which is backed by a single `long`; if the enum type has sixty-five or more elements, the factories return a `JumboEnumSet` instance, backed by a `long` array.

-A fourth advantage of static factory methods is that they reduce the ver- bosity of creating parameterized type instances.
+A fourth advantage of static factory methods is that they reduce the verbosity of creating parameterized type instances.

 ```
 Map<String, List<String>> m = new HashMap<String, List<String>>();